-The centre is lined with a plush material that enhances comfort and warmth and dries rapidly.
+The center is lined with a plush material that enhances comfort and warmth and dries rapidly.

 Assembled by solvent-free Aqua glue, a 100% green process.

-Scrape-resistant fabric on shoulders, seat and knees protects against shifting gear or while sitting or kneeling.
+The scrape-resistant fabric on shoulders, seat, and knees protects against shifting gear or while sitting or kneeling.